ozw1z5rd/PicoMite/README.md

 Files to build the PicoMite.
 MMBasic running on the Raspberry Pi Pico

-NB: This should be built against pico-sdk version 1.3.
+NB: This should be built against pico-sdk version 1.3. with spi.h replaced with the attached.
-Previous versions were built against a modified sdk version 1.2.
-V1.3 now works out-of-the-box

 The file layout should be: